What is the application deadline?

 When do I attend clinicals?

-The clinical component of the FNP program begins in the third semester.
+The clinical component of the FNP program begins in the fourth semester (second year).
 Clinical schedules are arranged by the individual student in collaboration with the Clinical Support Unit and are variable throughout the week.
 Student flexibility is essential in meeting clinical requirements.

 Is the program offered online?